lanceu0128/cursive_replay/README.md

 # Cursive Replay
 ## Introduction
-Cursive Replay allows users to verify that writing was written by a human and replay authorship.
+Cursive Replay allows users to replay typing logs, immortalizing one's work and verifying human authorship.
 It is a simple NPM package and CDN that works with file created using Cursive Recorder.

 ## Example Usage
 As outlined in `demo.html`, usage is as simple as calling the CDN in your HTML: